Iowa vs. Georgia Predictions & Picks - Women's NCAA Tournament Second Round

 Iowa vs. Georgia Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Sunday's contest that pits the Iowa Hawkeyes (27-6) against the Georgia Lady Bulldogs (22-11) at Carver-Hawkeye Arena has a projected final score of 76-66 (based on our computer prediction) in favor of Iowa, who is the favorite in this matchup by our model.
+Sunday's game between the Iowa Hawkeyes (27-6) and the Georgia Lady Bulldogs (22-11) at Carver-Hawkeye Arena has a projected final score of 76-66 based on our computer prediction, with a favored Iowa squad coming out on top.
 Game time is at 3:00 PM ET on March 19.

-The Hawkeyes enter this game after a 95-43 victory against SE Louisiana on Friday.
+The Hawkeyes are coming off of a 95-43 win against SE Louisiana in their last outing on Friday.

 Iowa vs. Georgia Game Info